gechandesu/fdup/README.md

 # fdup

-The dump tool to find duplicate files by it's hash sums.
+The dumb tool to find duplicate files by it's hash sums.

 Compile it with `-prod` for better performance: